manuel040192/tesla-clone-webpage-react/README.md

 - Usage of the Fade effect from React Reveal.
 - Usage of the useState hook and the declaration cursor: pointer in the 'Menu' link.
 - Usage of the declaration transform: ${props => props.show ? 'translateX(0)' : 'translateX(100%)'}; in the BurgerNav component.
-- Instalation of Styled Components with the command npm i styled-components.
+- Installation of Styled Components with the command npm i styled-components.
-- Instalations of @emotion/react and @emotion/styled with the commands npm install @emotion/react and npm install @emotion/styled respectively, to make possible the functioning of the icon CloseIcon from Material UI.
+- Installations of @emotion/react and @emotion/styled with the commands npm install @emotion/react and npm install @emotion/styled respectively, to make possible the functioning of the icon CloseIcon from Material UI.
-- Instalation of React Reveal with the command npm install react-reveal –save.
+- Installation of React Reveal with the command npm install react-reveal –save.